 Step 6 – Sign the Letter

 A company representative should personally sign the letter and provide their title.
-This gives a personal touch to the letter that demonstrates you care.
+This gives a personal touch to the letter that demonstrates your care.

 Job Rejection Letter Sample

-A standard employment rejection letter sample can help you get started.
-You can download this free rejection letter template in either Word or PDF format for easy use.
+A standard employment rejection letter template can help you get started.
+You can download this free rejection letter template in Word or PDF format.